Nguyễn Việt Thắng

-Nguyễn Việt Thắng (born September 13, 1981) is a Vietnamese professional football manager and former player who is the manager of V.League 2 club Can Tho.
+Nguyễn Việt Thắng (born 13 September 1981) is a Vietnamese professional football manager and former player who is the head coach of V.League 2 side Trường Tươi Bình Phước.

 Club career

 Thắng was one of the talent of Vietnam football after being found Ho Chi Minh City Police F.C.
 In 2002, he moved to Hoàng Anh Gia Lai after spending 3 years playing for the club.

 In 2003, he was believed to participate in a match-fixing scandal with another Hoàng Anh Gia Lai player in 2003 ASEAN Club Championship.
 Vietnam Football Federation decided to ban him from all domestic league for 3 years.
 In 2006, he came back and played for Đồng Tâm Long An F.C.

 During the time he was banned by the Vietnam Football Federation in 2005, he was sent to F.C.
 Porto B for training so that he could prepare for his returning to play in V-League.